DewellGuerand/LINMA2471---Project/report/main.typ

 ]

 However, with this algorithm (especially with a fixed $beta$), the rate of convergence has the same order $cal(O)(1/k)$ as the projected gradient descent in the worst-case scenario.\
-A better version of this algorithm in the context of convex and smooth functions is the Nesterov's Accelerated Gradient Method, whose algorithm is described below:
+A better version of this algorithm in the context of convex and smooth functions is the _Nesterov's Accelerated Gradient Method_, whose algorithm is described below:

 #figure(
   kind: "algorithm",
   supplement: [Algorithm],
-  caption: [Projected Gradient Descent with Momentum], )[
+  caption: [Nesterov's accelerated Gradient Method], )[
   #set align(left)
   #set par(first-line-indent: 0em)